hannesdelbeke/maya-created-controls/README.md

 A control creator for Maya (written in Mel)
 Tested in Maya 2026.
 Most of this was created in Maya 2022.

-Based on the original script written by stac9350 - Stanislav Slavyanov
+A maya module based on the original script written by stac9350
+> Stanislav Slavyanov
 > telegram - @stac9350
 > mail - stac9350@gmail.com